RhodesPeter/request-module-workshop/README.md

 ### What is a HTTP request?

-HTTP requests are used whenever you want to fetch a file from a server, this could be any information on a database.
+HTTP (Hypertext Transfer Protocol) requests are used whenever you want to fetch a file from a server, this could be any information on a database.
 HTTP is a request/response protocol, which means your computer sends a request for some data from a server (GET request) and will receive some data in response.

 ### When would I need to use the request module?